The Affordable Care Act makes it easier for pregnant women to get insurance to help pay for the medical care they need.

-In the past, many insurance companies could turn you down if you applied while you were pregnant.
-Those plans considered pregnancy a pre-existing condition.
+No. In the past, insurance companies could turn you down if you applied for coverage while you were pregnant.
+At that time, many health plans considered pregnancy a pre-existing condition.

-Starting in 2014, health plans cannot deny you coverage if you are pregnant.
+Health plans can no longer deny you coverage if you are pregnant.
 That's true whether you get insurance through your employer or buy it on your own.

 What's more, health plans cannot charge you more to have a policy because you are pregnant.
-That means they can't adjust your premium, which is the amount you pay each month to have insurance, based on your gender or health condition.
+An insurance company can't increase your premium based on your sex or health condition.
+A premium is the amount you pay each month to have insurance.

 How can I get health insurance while I'm pregnant?